joshuatdr/smart-money-app/README.md

 - Trello
 - Figma
 - Morning standup meetings
-- Hosting using Firebase
+- Hosting via Netifly and the [Netlify Flutter Build Plugin](https://github.com/bencevans/netlify-plugin-flutter)

 ### Access online

-To access this API online click on the following link: [smartmoneyapp](POPULATE WITH CORRECT LINK)
+To access this API online click on the following link: [smartmoneyapp](https://smartmoney1234.netlify.app/)

 For a tutorial on how to navigate through the app, and to see what the app can do please click on the following [link](https://youtu.be/zg74qv8YIL0)